AIDE/DOCS/METHODOLOGY/brain.aide Spec

 brain.aide is the host project's brain configuration.
 It declares which MCP server to launch as the brain layer and carries the hand-written agent-facing instructions that explain how to use it.
 It lives at .aide/config/brain.aide and is the single source of truth for the host's brain wiring.

 brain.aide is a config file, not an intent spec.
-Its frontmatter is a typed config object; its body is hand-written content the agent and install service read.
+Its frontmatter is a typed config object; its body is hand-written content read live by aide_brain (orientation + config sections) and read by the integration's aide-config prose at first /aide:brain config (the four seed sections, written into the brain via the brain's own MCP write tool).
 The explicit divergence from the intent-spec family (intent.aide, plan.aide, todo.aide, research.aide) is load-bearing — see ## Divergence from intent specs below.

 Format